teach all subjects using the school curriculum and national standards

 About St. Peter's Episcopal School

 Foreign language immersion is an educational methodology that involves teaching traditional, conventional academic subjects such as math, science, social studies, and language arts, in a non-native language.
-This system uses the rich palette and nuanced expressions of language to embellish and extend the dimension of the learning environment and to ensure students attain fluency in a second language.
-At St. Peter’s, Spanish is the conduit through which Preschool through first grade students are academically advancing.
+This system uses the rich palette and nuanced expression...s of language to embellish and extend the dimension of the learning environment and to ensure students attain fluency in a second language.
+At St. Peter’s, Spanish is the conduit through which Preschool through third grade students are academically advancing.

 Research surrounding foreign language immersion is vast and substantiated.
 Students, who are fluent in a second language, are also more cognitively astute, mentally flexible, and culturally aware.